hhatsune/Portfolio/README.md

 This Java program calculates destination's time from origin's time.
 To run TimeZoneCalculator.java, TimeZoneList.txt AND TreeNode.java are required.
 Please make sure you have them and TimeZoneCalculator.java.

+## Note
+I do mention that other files than TimeZone.txt, TimeZoneCalculator.java, TreeNode.java were written by my professor, Dr. Adrian Veliz.

 ## About Editing TimeZont List(TimeZoneList.txt)
 This repo includes txt file which name is TimeZone.txt.
 The file has Region name(Asia, Europe, United States etc.), and UTC offset of each city.
 If you add city(ies), please follow rules below.